Panama Canal Zone: Territory

-Tensions and the end of the Canal Zone
+Tensions and the 1999 Handover

 In 1903, the United States, having failed to obtain from Colombia the right to build a canal across the Isthmus of Panama, which was part of that country, sent warships in support of Panamanian independence from Colombia.
 This being achieved, the new nation of Panama ceded to the Americans the rights they wanted in the Hay–Bunau-Varilla Treaty.
 Over time, though, the existence of the Canal Zone, a political exclave of the United States that cut Panama geographically in half and had its own courts, police, and civil government, became a cause of conflict between the two countries.
 Major rioting and clashes occurred on May 21, 1958, and on November 3, 1959.
 Demonstrations occurred at the opening of the Thatcher Ferry Bridge, now known as the Bridge of the Americas, in 1962 and serious rioting occurred in January 1964.
 This led to the United States easing its controls in the Zone.
 For example, Panamanian flags were allowed to be flown alongside American ones.
 After extensive negotiations, the Canal Zone ceased to exist on October 1, 1979, in compliance with provisions of the Torrijos–Carter Treaties.
+It was replaced by the Panama Canal Commision which was created to ease the transition to full Panamanian control.
+Then on December 31st, 1999, the canal was officially handed over to Panama ending nearly a century of American control over the canal.
+The United States wanted to keep the event small as American presence in the region was quite unpopular.
+The U.S. delegation was led by former U.S. President Jimmy Carter and the Panamanian delegation was led by President Mireya Moscoso.
+Many Americans didn't approve of the handover only around 23% approved of the Torrijos-Carter Treaties.
+Then it happened the American Flag was lowered from the Canal Administration Building and it was replaced by the Panamanian one seen today.

 In 1989, the United States invaded Panama with virtually all of the military operations taking place within the Canal Zone including Operation Acid Gambit, the Raid at Renacer Prison among many others including operations at the entrance, exit and all of the locks.